Liberian Registry hires Giorgio De Sciora for key role

 In this position, De Sciora will direct and oversee the application of new and amended international maritime regulations and all related programs implemented by the administration.

-With over 30 years of industry experience and expertise, including at Carnival Cruise Line, he will also be instrumental in leading the expansion of Liberia’s Passenger Ship program by strengthening relations with clients, navigating the registry through this niche regulatory environment and guiding the technical team to provide support in meeting the regulatory challenges of in the sector.
+With over 30 years of industry experience and expertise, including at Carnival Cruise Line, he will also be instrumental in leading the expansion of Liberia’s Passenger Ship program by strengthening relations with clients, navigating the registry through this niche regulatory environment and guiding the technical team to provide support in meeting the regulatory challenges of the sector.

 “Every day we are dealing with new or amended rules, standards, and codes,” said De Sciora.
 “When being on the frontline with authorities, owners and operators, it is imperative to provide the expertise and advice needed to keep pace with the ever-changing environment.”